 Maternal instinct is a process that develops

-I say more about this point in the article Are you feeling depressed?
-Talk!.
+I say more about this point in the article How do you know you have postnatal depression?.
 Many mothers (including me at one point) expect that the moment they see their child, all their motherly instincts will immediately turn 180 degrees and that they won’t feel anything but unconditional love for the baby.
 The harder they take the shock when it doesn’t always happen.
 Personally, it took several months until my love for children was fully formed and settled.
 Maternal instinct is a process that develops.
 Therefore, don’t blame yourself if for some time you don’t feel like the mothers from the movies.

 Planning is mainly for keeping peace of mind

 Many mothers read various maternity books.
 I wasn’t an exception to this rule.
 I had thought through my attitude towards my children, how I’d raise them, what I’d allow them and what I wouldn’t, how I’d build up my authority, how I’d achieve what I wanted ….
 Ha!